Link Search Menu Expand Document

 Target configuration is defined inside the targets directory under the config directory.
 Each target is a configuration named after the target architecture, like x86_64.conf.

 During the build process, the target will be selected using the TARGET environment variable.
+See Environment variables for more details.
+To add a new target, just create a new .conf file inside the targets directory with <target_name>.conf name.

 Custom files